 When the McClures decided to offer a premium pickled product, they had very little competition.
-More than a decade later, pickling is having a renaissance moment, and Bob welcomes the competition.
-“Yeah, there’s competition, but it’s the right type of competition if it’s bringing awareness to highly specialized, quality-driven entrepreneurial products,” he says.
+More than a decade later, though, pickling gained popularity alongside the slow food movement.
+Bob sees the competition as a good thing.
+“It’s the right type of competition if it’s bringing awareness to highly specialized, quality-driven entrepreneurial products,” he says.
 “It helps improve our entire category.”

-- Dietary restrictions: allergen free, gluten free, nut free, etc.
+- Dietary restrictions: allergen free, gluten free, or nut free

-- Ethical and religious: vegan, vegetarian, kosher, halal
+- Ethical and religious: vegan, vegetarian, kosher, or halal foods

-Jodi Bager’s business, JK Gourmet, was designed to help her manage ulcerative colitis, and her audience is made up of people also living with colitis and other forms of bowel disease.
+Jodi Bager’s business, Grain Zero, was designed to help her manage ulcerative colitis, and her audience is made up of people also living with colitis and other forms of bowel disease.
 She produces healthy snack options without the ingredients that commonly trigger her condition.
 “We also address the needs of the growing paleo community,” Jodi says, “and we’re appealing to a wider audience than ever before.”